ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 Open the Firefox browser and navigate to the Grafana tab or shortcut.

-The window on the **LEFT** indicates the non-secured telemetry connection, that has been sending data the whole time.
+The window on the **LEFT** indicates the non-secured telemetry connection that has been sending data the whole time.

-The window on the **RIGHT** indicates the secured telemetry connection, that has just come up as there is no historical mesurements for this counter.
+The window on the **RIGHT** indicates the secured telemetry connection that has just come up as there is no historical measurements for this counter.

 ![](./imgs/grafana-secure.png)